 There is also the Biodome, the Insectarium (kids would love this), and the Botanical Gardens.

 Once in Montreal, you may wish to return your RV and then spend the day touring around the old city.
 There are a variety of activities in Montreal for you to choose from before heading home.
-I am sorry there won't be time to do too many - this is your open invitation to return to take in other sites.
+We're sorry there won't be time to do too many - this is your open invitation to return to take in other sites.
 Bon voyage!